NetCordDev/NetCord/Documentation/guides/getting-started/making-a-bot.md

 ---
 omitAppTitle: true
-description: Learn how to build your first Discord bot using C# and NetCord, a powerful .NET library for creating efficient and scalable Discord bots.
-This comprehensive guide walks you through the setup process on the Discord Developer Portal, retrieving your bot token, and writing the essential code to bring your bot to life.
+description: Learn to build your first Discord bot using C#/.NET and NetCord.
+This guide walks you through the setup process and writing the code to bring your bot to life.
 ---

 # Building Your First .NET Discord Bot with C# and NetCord